Popescu-Rohrlich box implementation in general probabilistic theory of processes: General probabilistic theory of quantum processes

-\emph{General probabilistic theory of quantum processes.} When designing a general probabilistic theory we can follow the following algorithm.
+When designing a general probabilistic theory (GPT) we can follow the following algorithm.
 First, we specify a convex set playing the role of states (density operators in quantum theory), i.e. mathematical representation identified with the set of preparations of the object of experiments.
-Outcomes of measurements are then naturally identified with affine (thus convex structure preserving) functionals, i.e. linear maps from the convex sets into an interval $[0,1]$.
-These numbers are interpreted as probabilities of observing the outcome (effects in quantum theory) given the measured object is in some given state (element of the convex set).
+Probabilities of outcomes of measurements are then naturally identified with positive affine (thus convex structure preserving) functions, i.e. affine maps from the convex set into the interval $[0,1]$.
+Such functions are usually called effects.

-Further, we need to give some mathematical meaning to experiments composed of more than one object (being the tensor product for quantum theory).
-There is a freedom in the definition of a suitable tensor product and particular choice determines the features of the theory.
-However, the discussion of these consequences is not relevant for the purposes of this work.
+Further, we need to give some mathematical meaning to systems composed of more than one object (being the tensor product for quantum theory).
+There is a freedom in the definition of a suitable tensor product and a particular choice determines the features of the theory.
+However, the discussion of these consequences is not relevant for the purposes of this work, the only important fact is that the chosen tensor product must contain all separable states and only no-signaling states.
+There are several ways to express nonlocality of bipartite systems.
+One may e.g. consider spatial nonlocality, that is a bipartite system is nonlocal if its parts are separated by some distance or temporal nonlocality, that is when objects are separated by some time period.
+In our calculations we will use Bell nonlocality.
+We will say that a bipartite state is Bell nonlocal if it violates some Bell inequality.
+We will be concerned only with CHSH Bell inequality.

-The transformations of the object are identified with affine maps transforming the state space into itself including all the object's extensions (channels in quantum theory).
-In this work the concept of dynamics does not play any role, thus, we will skip the discussion of dynamical features of general probabilistic theories.

-Our object of interest is the set of quantum processes (quantum channels), i.e. the set of completely positive tracepreserving linear maps defined on the set of density operators (embedded in the positive cone of trace-class operators).
-Quantum channels on a quantum system identified with Hilbert space $\cH_d$ are represented by their Choi-Jamiolkowski operators \cite{1975choi} being density operators $\Phi$ on $\cH_d\otimes\cH_d$ satisfying the normalization constraint $d{\rm tr}_2(\Phi)=I$.
-In particular, $\Phi=(\cE\otimes\cI)[\omega_+]$, where $\omega_+=\sum_{jk} \ket{j\otimes j}\bra{k\otimes k}$.
+We will consider as a state space the set of quantum channels (quantum processes), i.e. the set of completely positive trace preserving linear maps mapping density operators to density operators.
+Quantum channels on a quantum system identified with $d$-dimensional complex Hilbert space $\cH_d$ are represented by their Choi matrices \cite{Choi-isomorph}, that are density operators $\Phi$ on $\cH_d\otimes\cH_d$ satisfying the normalization constraint $d \Tr_2 (\Phi)= \I$, where $\Tr_2$ denotes the partial trace and $\I$ denotes the identity matrix.
+In particular, $\Phi=(\cE\otimes\cI)[\omega_+]$, where $\omega_+=d^{-1}\sum_{jk} \ket{j\otimes j}\bra{k\otimes k}$ is the maximally entangled state, $\cE$ is the channel that corresponds to the Choi matrix $\Phi$ and $\cI$ denotes the identity map.